tungdnguyen/tungdnguyen.github.io/_posts/2015-03-15-music-genres.md

 <h3> Details </h3>

 Fast Fourier Transform has been the backbone of signal processing.
-Under professor Edward M. Reingold, I conducted a independent research study on Fast Fourier Transform and its application on audio processing.
+Under professor Edward M. Reingold, I conducted an independent research study on Fast Fourier Transform and its application on audio processing.

 The goal of the project is to create a music genre-conversion model.
 Given an audio file, the model would algorithmatically modify the song to a different genre.
 The problem statement would then be: